-The Bluetooth standard specifies the same CTKD function to derive BT and BLE long term keys.
-This function takes as inputs a 128-bit (16-byte) key and two 4-byte strings and derives a 128-bit (16-byte) key using AES-CMAC (see Section 5.3 for CTKD's internals).
-CTKD for BT derives a BLE long term key (K{BLE}) from a BT long term key (K{BT}) and the strings "tmp2" and "brle", while CTKD for BLE derives K{BT} from K{BLE} and the strings "tmp1" and "lebr".
+Section 5.3 for CTKD's internals).
+What changes between BT and BLE are the inputs to the CTKD function.
+CTKD for BT derives a BLE long term key (K{BLE}) from a BT long term key (K{BT}) and the strings "tmp2" and "brle".
+While, while CTKD for BLE derives K{BT} from K{BLE} and the strings "tmp1" and "lebr".
 As the standard defines constant strings and no fresh nonces as inputs, the CTKD function derives the same output key when reusing the same input key.

-CTKD is broadly supported by, e.g., Apple [42], Google [5], Cypress [14], Linux [13], Qualcomm [33], and Intel [23].
-CTKD is combined with "Secure Connections", a security mode that was introduced to enhance the security primitives of BT and BLE without affecting their security mechanisms.
-For example, "Secure Connections" introduces AES-CCM authenticated-encryption for BT, and ECDH pairing for BLE.
+CTKD is widely supported byvendors such as broadly supported by, e.g., Apple [45], Google [5], Cypress [15], Linux [14], Qualcomm [34], and Intel [24].
+CTKD is used in combination combined with "Secure Connections", that is a security mode that was introduced to enhance the security primitives of BT and BLE without affecting their security mechanisms.
+For example, "Secure Connections" introduced introduces AES-CCM authenticated-encryption for BT, and ECDH pairing for BLE.